chafel/tools4developer/slides.md

 ll | grep nest
 ```

 - `xargs` xargs translates arguments to commands.
-This effectively means you can run one command per argument, or forward all arguments to one command .
+This effectively means you can run one command per argument, or forward all arguments to one command.
 ``` bash
 cd ~/work/base
 ls | code